 - If there aren’t any leaks fix the toilet into position with the fittings supplied

 All installations will be different.
 These instructions should only be used as a general guide.
 Please always refer to the manufacturer’s instructions.
-If you are in any doubt whatsoever about how to carry out any of the steps, please seek professional advice.
+If you are in any doubt whatsoever about how to carry out any of the steps, please seek professional advice before attempting to replace a toilet.